Very fast Bayesian Additive Regression Trees on GPU: Introduction

 \paragraph{BART's success}

-BART has proven empirically effective, and is gaining popularity \autocite[consider, e.g.,][]{tan2019}.
-The Atlantic Causal Inference Conference (ACIC) Data Challenge has confirmed BART as one of the best regression methods for causal inference \autocite{dorie2019,hahn2019,acic2019,thal2023}.
-Many BART variants have been developed throughout the years, adding features such as variable selection \autocite{linero2018}.
+BART has proven empirically effective, and is gaining popularity \citep[consider, e.g.,][]{tan2019}.
+The Atlantic Causal Inference Conference (ACIC) Data Challenge has confirmed BART as one of the best regression methods for causal inference \citep{dorie2019,hahn2019,acic2019,thal2023}.
+Many BART variants have been developed throughout the years, adding features such as variable selection \citep{linero2018}.

 \paragraph{BART vs.\ XGBoost}